-Since March 1, 2022, the Bank Prime Rate has increased four times from 2.45% to 4.70% due to market conditions.
+Since March 1, 2022, the Bank Prime Rate has increased ten times from 2.45% to 7.2% mainly because the Bank of Canada is determined to bring inflation lower.
 You can see this in the table below.
 Things have changed quickly and are unfolding quite differently from the expectations created by the Bank of Canada not so long ago.

 We expect the Bank of Canada will continue to raise their key lending rates again this year till they feel they have gotten ahead of inflation.
-Of course, no one can say for certain how much higher Prime will go, but the consensus seems to be another 0.75% to 1% is still to come in the months ahead.
+Right now, the official word is the Bank will pause and assess the impact of all these increases.
+As it does take time to take full effect.
+Of course, no one can say for certain how much higher Prime will go, but my own view is that rates will resume their upward climb by the summer of 2023.

 Please note: If your variable rate mortgage payments go up and down with changes to Prime, then you actually have an Adjustable Rate Mortgage for your repayment term.
 Given there have been several Prime Rate increases since March of 2022, Adjustable Variable Rate Mortgage borrowers are already reeling from a series of upwards bumps to the size of their scheduled payments.

 If your bank’s Prime Rate ever rose to the point where your personal scheduled mortgage payments are only paying interest and not principal, the bank would say you have exceeded your “Trigger Rate.”